 Seventh Grade – B’nei Mitzvah

-Students take part in our Tuesday afternoon program where they meet with the Rabbi and Cantor for their core classes.
-Together, they explore what it means to be a Jewish adult, tackling issues from keeping kosher to observing Shabbat.
-The B’nei Mitzvah Class also meets on select Saturday and Sunday mornings throughout the first semester of their seventh grade year (see schedule).
+Students take part in our Tuesday afternoon program where they meet with the Rabbi Cohen.
+Together, they explore what it means to be a Jewish adult, challenging what it means for them to be Jewish and do Jewish.
+The B’nei Mitzvah Class meets on select Sunday mornings throughout their seventh grade year (see schedule).
 The B’nei Mitzvah class is enhanced by a series of family programs and a special TBS seventh grade retreat.